avian2/gimp-plugin-onion-layers/README.md

 there is no way for a plug-in to manipulate the undo history.
 The code makes sure to do its thing with as few undo steps as possible, but fundamentally this is a limitation of the GIMP plug-in interface.

-If you press keyboard shortcuts faster than your computer can follow them, you might get a pop-up with an error similar to "Plug-In 'up, auto, tint' left image undo in inconsistent state, closing open undo groups."
-This seems to be caused by some race condition in GIMP.
-If this happens, the visibility of layers might be messed up, but otherwise it shouldn't have any effect.
-Calling `cycle-ctx` should restore a sane state.

 ## License